zvikarp/whats_the_timestamp/README.md

 - turn on "Developer Mode" in the top right corner.
 - select "Load Unpacked".
 - in the window that opened, select this project.
-- on every change you make, click the refresh icon in the extention card to reload the extention.
+- on every change you make, click the refresh icon in the extension card to reload the extension.

 ## 🚀 publishing